This post may contain affiliate links – full disclosure – read here

 Best Way to Store Fresh Honeycomb

-Learning how to store honeycomb and save it to eat another day is a great skill.
+Chewy gooey honeycomb what a great taste experience.
+Learning how to store honeycomb and save it to eat another day is a great way to save money.
 For people who like eating honey, consuming it in the comb is a special experience.
 And, honeycomb is the traditional way to enjoy honey.
 But, who can eat it all in one setting?
 Honey in the comb costs more so none should ever go to waste.

 Where does honeycomb come from?
 Honey bees build hexagonal cells of beeswax to form the structure of their home.